Open source: Ideologically-related movements

 The open-access movement is a movement that is similar in ideology to the open source movement.
 Members of this movement maintain that academic material should be readily available to provide help with "future research, assist in teaching and aid in academic purposes."
 The open-access movement aims to eliminate subscription fees and licensing restrictions of academic materials.
 The free-culture movement is a movement that seeks to achieve a culture that engages in collective freedom via freedom of expression, free public access to knowledge and information, full demonstration of creativity and innovation in various arenas, and promotion of citizen liberties.
 Creative Commons is an organization that "develops, supports, and stewards legal and technical infrastructure that maximizes digital creativity, sharing, and innovation."
 It encourages the use of protected properties online for research, education, and creative purposes in pursuit of a universal access.
 Creative Commons provides an infrastructure through a set of copyright licenses and tools that creates a better balance within the realm of "all rights reserved" properties.
 The Creative Commons license offers a slightly more lenient alternative to "all rights reserved" copyrights for those who do not wish to exclude the use of their material.

 The Zeitgeist Movement (TZM) is an international social movement that advocates a transition into a sustainable "resource-based economy" based on collaboration in which monetary incentives are replaced by commons-based ones with everyone having access to everything (from code to products) as in "open source everything".
 While its activism and events are typically focused on media and education, TZM is a major supporter of open source projects worldwide since they allow for uninhibited advancement of science and technology, independent of constraints posed by institutions of patenting and capitalist investment.
 P2P Foundation is an "international organization focused on studying, researching, documenting and promoting peer to peer practices in a very broad sense."
 Its objectives incorporate those of the open source movement, whose principles are integrated in a larger socio-economic model.

+Open-weight

+Open-weight refers to the release of an artificial intelligence model's trained parameters, or weights, for public use.
+Unlike fully open-source models, open-weight releases may not include the underlying source code, training data, or full documentation.
+The availability of weights allows researchers and developers to run, evaluate, or fine-tune the model, though license terms may restrict redistribution or commercial use.
+The term is commonly used in reference to large language models such as LLaMA and Mistral, which have released model weights under research or custom licenses.